Zippy-boy/wire-pod/Installation.md

 # Preparing the bot (production bots only)

 - ***NOTE: This section is for production bots only.
-If you have an OSKR/dev-unlocked bot, skip this part.***
+If you have an OSKR/dev-unlocked bot, skip this section.***

 - What this section does:
     -   Puts the bot in recovery mode, where you can put on any (production-signed) firmware version